The thing that captivates me the most about older games, is the […]

 The wrong way to fight female objectification

-Some of these days in The Guardian’s Lifestyle section I stumbled across a feature on the already viral attempt of Australian comedy duo Bondi Hipsters to fight the over-sexualisation of women.
+Recently in The Guardian’s Lifestyle section I stumbled across a feature on the already viral attempt of Australian comedy duo Bondi Hipsters to fight the over-sexualisation of women.
 They have copied the recent GQ magazine photo-shoot featuring Victoria Secret’s angel Miranda Kerr, but replaced the model with Dom Nader, one of the guys from the duo.

 So, here we have two men high-minded enough to take a stand against the sexism disgustingly imposed on women in the media world.
 How thoughtful of them, isn’t it?
 I guess this is the right time to bring to your attention that I am myself, a woman and moreover, a woman who has always fallen short of understanding feminism.
 Unburdened by feminist views I spent a few minutes going through the pictures from both photo-shoots trying to figure out what the Bondi Hipster’s mock has to do with women’s equality.
 The only thing I see in this is parody – a parody of Miranda Kerr as an individual, nothing else.